yug49/defi-reth/foundry/exercises/exercise-calc-ex-rate-reth-eth.md

 Write your code inside the [`SwapRocketPool` contract](../src/exercises/SwapRocketPool.sol)

-This exercise is design to implement a function that will calculate the exchange rate from rETH to ETH.
+This exercise is designed to implement a function that will calculate the exchange rate from rETH to ETH.

 ```solidity
 function calcRethToEth(uint256 rEthAmount)